 4 – Know Your Rights as a Breastfeeding Employee

 The Affordable Care Act required some important amendments to the Fair Labor Standards Act.
 All breastfeeding employees should know their rights.
 Simply put, you are entitled under the law:

 –Take reasonable breaks to express breast milk for up to a year after your baby is born.

 -Not be limited on the breaks you need to express breast milk (your employer can’t say you can only have 1 break for example) – The law allows the mother to take breaks “as needed”.

 -Be provided with a place other than the bathroom (thank you very much!) that is private and free from intrusion to pump.

 -Does not matter how small the business is as long as they are covered by the FLSA the employer must follow this law.

 It is important to open the lines of communication with your employer.
-It can be uncomfortable but it will help you in the ling run!
-You can read more about having the conversation about pumping at work with your employer here.
+It can be uncomfortable but it will help you in the long run!
+You can read more about having a conversation about pumping at work with your employer here.

 5 – Stop Washing your Pump Parts